Bedroom beige

 Tip #2 – Tidy up your bedroom.
 Look around.
 What is out of place?

-• Make your bed, put items away, and straighten up your dresser and nightstand.
+• Make your bed, put items away, and tidy up your dresser and nightstand.

 • Only one book near your bed at a time.

-• Make sure the space under your bed is empty, which helps energy flow better and nourishes you while you sleep.
+• Make sure the space under your bed is empty.
+This will help energy flow better and nourish you while you sleep.

 Tip #3 – Remove electronics from your bedroom.